 In a simple freezer circuit, there are two sets of coils including the evaporator and condenser coils.
-Both condenser coils are filled with gas and liquids and belong to the circuit where the compressor and expansion valve perform the job.
+Both coils are filled with gas and liquids and belong to the circuit where the compressor and expansion valve perform the job.
 The evaporator coil is the copper pipe that is joined to the condenser coil.
 It is located in a cool space and functions to absorb heat from the space.
 The heat will pass through the cool space where some of the heat is released into the atmosphere.

-The suction of the compressor draws the cool liquid to the expansion valve where the liquid boils off to a gas.
+The suction of the compressor draws the cool liquid to the expansion valve where the liquid boils off to gas.
 At this stage, the gas temperature will decrease in the evaporator coil.
 In this way, the process will keep reiterating until the thermostat is satisfied.
 Due to the fact that the condenser coil is exposed to the ambient air, it must be frequently cleaned.

 Step 1 - Disconnect all Plugs